heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 ## Digital Signatures

+Digital Signatures help to prove that the information sent to the recipient has not been tampered with in any way.

 ## Public Key Certificates

 At a high level, a Certificate helps to (mostly) guarantee that a person is not an impostor.